SSWConsulting/SSW.Rules.GPT/README.md

 Follow these simple steps to install and set up our SSW Rules GPT project:

 1. Clone the repository
+2. Open the `SSW.Rules.GPT` solution
-2. Add the following to your secrets.json file in `src/WebAPI`:
+3. Add the following to your secrets.json file in `src/WebAPI`:
 ```
 {
   "OpenAiApiKey": "{{ OPENAI API KEY }}",